Cloud-CV/EvalAI/docs/source/contribution.rst

 Setting things up
 ~~~~~~~~~~~~~~~~~

-To set up the development environment, follow the instructions in
+To set up the development environment, follow the instructions in the README.
-README.

 Finding something to work on
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~